 Self Defense Lawyer

-I have over a decade of providing skilled and aggressive representation to individuals falsely charged with simple assault or aggravated assault in Bucks County, Montgomery County, Chester County, Delaware County, and the surrounding Pennsylvania Counties.
+I have over a decade of providing aggressive representation to individuals to individuals who acted in self defence and are facing simple assault or aggravated assault charges in Bucks County, Philadelphia County, Montgomery County, Chester County, Delaware County, and the surrounding Pennsylvania Counties.

-I have a comprehensive understanding of PA self defense law and how to use the law as a defense against assault charges.
+Are you facing a first time assault charge.
+If so, I have a comprehensive understanding of PA self defense law and how to use it to defend against assault charges.
 Contact me at (215) 752-5282 for a free consultation, or fill out the confidential contact form for an immediate response.

 Self Defense Laws Pennsylvania

-I am often asked by clients: Is there a self defense law in PA?
-Under Pennsylvania law, you can act in self defense if you believe the following:
+Clients often ask me: Is there a self defense law in PA?
+Under PA self defence laws, you can act in self defense if you believe the following:

 - Your use of force is immediately necessary to protect yourself from another person’s unlawful use of force